szabgab/rust.code-maven.com/pages/embedding-simple-csv-file.md

 I commented out the code that the "rs" extension and compiled the code.
 The resulting file size was 4,677,496.
 Then I emptied the CSV file and compiled the code again.
 This time I got a file of 4,670,952.
 So the difference is 6,544 bytes.
 Still only 0.2% of the total file size but way more than the 36 bytes I expected.
 I'll have to investigate this.

+This is especially strange as there was no size difference in the [embedding simple string](/embedding-text-file) case.